rafaelmtorres/touchbistro-backend/README.md

 ### `npm test`

-To run the application tests use the command above.
+To run the application tests use the command above